Nouns are words used to name or identify a person, animal, place, thing, or idea. Examples include: girl, hat, coat, weather, picture, coffee, hotel.

-Nouns which seem to have a double gender
+Italian nouns which seem to have a double gender

 Some nouns, which have the same stem and end with –o or –a, seem to indicate the masculine or feminine version of the same word.
 That’s not always true; the meaning can be completely different.

 - Nouns are words that name people, things, or ideas.

 - Nouns can be divided in common name, referring to something general and not identifying a particular person, or proper name, like the names of people, places, and institutions.